illinois-impact/ece408_project/README.md

 ### 3.1 Add a simple GPU forward implementation

 Modify `ece408_src/new-forward.cuh` to implement a forward GPU convolution.
-The operator does not need to be optimized for this milestone.

 ### 3.2 Create a profile with `nvprof`.

 Provide a profile showing that the forward pass is running on the GPU.
+You should see output that looks something like this:

+    output
+    output
+    output

 ## Final Submission
 **An Optimized Layer and Final Report: Due Friday December 15th, 2017**

 ### Optimized Layer

+Optimize your GPU convolution.

 ### Final Report

-You should provide a brief final report, with the following content.
+You should provide a brief PDF final report, with the following content.

-1. Milestone 1
+1. **Milestone 1**
     1. built-in CPU performance results
         1. execution time
     2. built-in GPU performance results
         1. execution time
         2. `nvprof` profile
-2. Milestone 2
+2. **Milestone 2**
     1. baseline solution CPU performance results
         1. execution time
 3. **Optimization Approach**